GeriNZ/lendingclub/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- Using a loan to pay off another loan is the largest factor in why people default on their loan
 - Conclusion 2 from the analysis
 - Conclusion 3 from the analysis
 - Conclusion 4 from the analysis